GraceHuo/socialFleet/README.md

 # Social Fleet
-Term project for course "Two Tie Enterprise App and API Development with AngularJS and Sails" from Pluralsight.
 An social media scheduler that allows us to automate the posts and schedule our Twitter posting.

 ## Two Tier
 The server that’s hosting our Angular is running separately from what is hosting our web API with Sails.
 The scheduler is running on another separate server.
 If either of these servers go down, they won’t affect the other and will still retain some functionality or our app.

 User gulp-webserver as font-end server and node as backend-server.

 ## Frameworks and Modules
 ### Sails
 A framework that sits on top of Express and Node.js